qozeemodeniran/api/README.md

 # api
-This repo contains how a practice project of REST-API
+This repo contains a practice project of REST-API